techidaily/site-extra-guidance/source/_posts/picture-in-picture-unveiled-your-guide-to-firefoxs-pip-for-2024.md

 ![the new video above the first](https://images.wondershare.com/filmora/article-images/2022/07/the-firefox-picture-in-picture-mode-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TJCye_oCTTw?si=6bVyBphcSgSFdyuq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 By following these steps, videos appear on the screen at the same time.
 For all tabs containing open videos, the main Firefox window shows a "play" symbol.
 Even if you dismiss Firefox, numerous videos will continue to play in other programs or on your desktop.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/UUPt2zKtJ5k?si=LLHdsFDLzVByJsKj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3\.
 How to Disable the Picture-in-Picture Mode